heidikieff/heidikieff.github.io/about.md

 ## AUBURN - AL
 {: .lemon}

-Everything needs a reason for being the way it is.
-Don't get me wrong, I swoon over 'aesthetically' pleasing things, but throwing some type and objects together just because it looks good isn't good design.
+I’m currently a junior in Graphic Design at Auburn University.

 I believe that everything that comes from a designer needs to have intention.
-Thoughtful research and intentional thinking gets me there.
-My favorite part of the design process is the initial research and the "ah ha" moment that comes from that.
-I prefer to work collaboratively, for it lets me see new perspectives and keeps things fresh.
-I want to push a design as far as it can be pushed.
-The drive never seems to stop.
-I'm always asking myself 'what can I make next?'
-As a young designer, I'm driven because I know I have not yet done my best work yet.
-That's exciting to me.
+I truly enjoy the process and research of each project I get to work on.
+Whether that be slow or fast paced, I love every second of it.
+I'm like a sponge, I just can't get enough information.
+I love how Design allows me to stick my nose in fields I'm not familiar with.
+As I young designer, it's exciting to me that I have not yet done some of my best work.
+I have so much to learn and I don't plan on stopping that growing process even when I'm much experienced in this field.
+Though I take design very seriously, I also feel lucky to have such a fun and ever-changing job!
+I'm always asking "whats next?"

 ## GET IN TOUCH --
 {: .lemon}